National Day for Truth and Reconciliation: Workplace Rules

 • Premium pay for work: If employees work on September 30, they must receive overtime pay of at least time-and-a-half.
 Some provinces require double-time or an extra day off.

-• Advance notice requirements: Employers are expected to post schedules confirming statutory holiday status at least 2 weeks in advance.
+• Advance notice requirements: Employers are expected to post schedules confirming statutory holiday status in advance.
 The document notice should show who is working, premium pay, and any agreements made with employees.

 • Record-keeping compliance: Maintain payroll records that show holiday pay and premium pay calculations, and any agreements where employees chose to work.